Lule Haruna

 The Karamoja region of Uganda has the highest maternal mortality rate in the country.
 Reproductive, maternal, newborn, child, and adolescent health (RMNCAH) are key priorities, especially due to HIV prevalence and poor nutrition in the region.
 Health care needs are dire as 32% of deaths in the region are largely due to preventable and treatable diseases such as diarrhea, pneumonia, and malaria.
 Only 83% of pregnant women in the region in 2017 knew their HIV status.

-In partnership with UNICEF, IntraHealth is working to:
+In partnership with UNICEF, IntraHealth:

 Selected Initiatives: